antarctica/lantern/docs/exporters.md

   [`x-amz-website-redirect-location`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html#redirect-object-metadata))

 > [!NOTE]
-> These are supported by AWS S3 but MAY NOT be supported by S3 compatible providers.
+> These features are supported by AWS S3 but MAY NOT be supported by S3 compatible providers.

 ## CloudFront exporter